thorchain/THORChain-v1/docs/whitepaper-en.md

 ### THORChain Name Service (TNS)

-Users who wish to assign short human-readable names to their accounts to improve the user experience around payments, such as @satoshi, can use the TNS.
+Users who wish to assign short human-readable names to their accounts to improve the user experience around payments, such as *@satoshi*, can use the TNS.
 Short names are unique, stored on-chain and indexed in the MerkleChain.
-The user names their account by performing a naming transaction.
+- The user names their account by performing a naming transaction.
-Their chosen name alice is checked against the MerkleChain for uniqueness and stored.
+- Their chosen name alice is checked against the MerkleChain for uniqueness and stored.
-A single name can be used for all of their asset accounts, but can be specified, such as alice.rune, alice.btc, alice.0 by setting either the index or the ticker as a suffix.
+- A single name can be used for all of their asset accounts, but can be specified, such as `alice.rune`, `alice.btc`, `alice.0` by setting either the index or the ticker as a suffix.
-Sending RUNE to alice.btc will forward it to alice.rune regardless.
+- Sending RUNE to `alice.btc` will forward it to `alice.rune` regardless.

-Figure: Alice’s Rune Account is alice.rune
+*Figure: Alice’s Rune Account is alice.rune*

 THORChain has the opportunity to rethink how a name service can be operated such that it achieves both effective allocative and investment efficiency.
 Names will end up being redistributed to parties who can derive the most value from it, and each name can become an investment to the owner.
 The principle behind the TNS is a hybrid between Harbinger taxes and staking auctions to prevent name-squatting.
 If a “squatter” owns a name that another user wishes to purchase, the buyer can simply stake Rune with the squatter’s account, known as “Name Staking” in a special transaction.
 If the squatter does not hold more than the buyer in their own account, the buyer can purchase the name trustlessly after m blocks.
 If the squatter does not wish to sell, or cannot afford to hold more in their account, they begin paying a fee to anyone who Name Stakes in their account.
 The squatter can sell at any time to the highest bidder by simply withdrawing the highest bidders’ stake and the name is trustlessly swapped.
 A very keen buyer must either be patient to acquire the name, or stake a higher amount to increase the fees the squatter has to pay.
 There can be multiple Name Squatters in an account.